nnhsse201920/database-migration/phpmyadmin/README.md

 2. Clone database-migration repository
 3. Open VS Code
         a.
 Make sure you’re in the right directory( Ex: PS C:\Users\MSAhuja\GitHub\database-migration\phpmyadmin> )
-4. Create Docker container for database and for app (2 commands, run each one in vs code terminal)
+4. Create Docker container for database and for app (3 commands, run each one in vs code terminal)
     1. docker-compose up -d --build --force-recreate --renew-anon-volumes db
+    2. docker-compose up -d --build app
-    2. docker-compose up -d --build --force-recreate --renew-anon-volumes app *The -d hides the actions taking place; if the code isn’t working, remove the -d so that you can see where the error is occuring *
+    3. docker-compose up -d --build spring-boot-jpa-app *The -d hides the actions taking place; if the code isn’t working, remove the -d so that you can see where the error is occuring *